Helen Shaw – a real ‘Superhero’ of modern-day fly fishing

 Helen Elizabeth Shaw was born in Madison, Wisconsin, and moved with her family to several midwestern locations and states.
-The Shaw family returned to Wisconsin, settling in the city of Sheboygan along the shores of Lake Michigan.
-Shaw began to fish with her father at a very young age and started to tie flies as a youngster, learning from other tiers who were eager to help.
-Fly fishing was a passion for her entire life.
+The Shaw family returned to Wisconsin, settling in Sheboygan’s city along the shores of Lake Michigan.
+She began to fish with her father at a very young age and started to tie flies as a youngster, learning from other tiers eager to help.

 While still in high school, Shaw began to tie flies for a local tackle shop owned by Arthur Kade (1890/91–1952), Art Kade Flycraft.
-After graduating, she worked at Kade’s shop full time, tying flies and training other tiers, and eventually opened her own store in Sheboygan.
+After graduating, she worked at Kade’s shop full time, tying flies and training other tiers, and eventually opened her store in Sheboygan.

-A unique aspect of the book was its photography: images were taken from the tier’s vantage point, making it easier for the reader to see and understand the tying process.
+A unique aspect of the book was its photography: images were taken from the tier’s vantage point, making it easier for the reader to understand the tying process.
 It was a great success, and the book was in continuous print for more than twenty years.
 Shaw and Kessler worked together again to photograph and publish Flies for Fish and Fisherman: Wet Flies (1989).

 Besides her publishing accomplishments, Shaw was the Federation of Fly Fishers 2002 Buszek Award winner and the first woman to be hosted at the (all-male) Anglers’ Club of New York luncheon.